re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 Using generic types and template strings to parse types from their definitions _is_ completely impractical.
 But- and you'll have to hear me out on this- it may not be completely useless.

-Have you ever spent hours meticulously defining TypeScript types just for them to be compiled away when you need them to validate your data at runtime?
+Have you ever spent hours meticulously defining TypeScript types, just for them to be compiled away when you need to validate something at runtime?
 Whether you're parsing a text file, handling an API request or checking a form submission, all of a sudden the definitions you worked so hard on are completely useless.

-So now, instead of extending your existing definitions for validation, you're stuck translating the entire structure to whatever format your validator (Zod, Yup, JOI, etc.) understands, duplicating code that is:
+So now, instead of extending your existing definitions to handle validation, you're stuck translating the entire structure to whatever format your validator (Zod, Yup, JOI, etc.) understands, duplicating code that is:

 -   Likely to require frequent updates
 -   Normally not necessary to test